abemedia/abemedia.github.io/services/estate-agents.md

     xl: /images/portfolio/callaways-estate-agents/callaways_xl_blog.jpg
 -
     xl: /images/portfolio/callaways-estate-agents/callaways_xl_sell.jpg
-bottom:
+features:
 -
-    type: text
-    class: orange
-    params:
+    title: Innovative AJAX search
+    text: Our innovative property search interface features dynamic sliders & instant results which update as the user selects search parameters.
+    image:
 -
-        title: DezRez Integration
-        icon: home
-        content: Our estate agent websites integrate with database providers such as DezRez so they are always up-to-date with your latest properties.
+    title: Branded custom PDF brochures
+    text: Generate stunning, branded PDF brochures of your properties on-the-fly which can be customised by the user to only include the data they want.
+    image:
 -
-        title: PDF Brochures
-        icon: file-pdf-o
-        content: Generate stunning, branded PDF brochures of your properties on-the-fly which can be customised by the user to only include the data they want.
+    title: Always up-to-date with your latest properties
+    text: Our estate agent websites integrate with database providers such as DezRez so they are always up-to-date with your latest properties.
+    image:
 -
-        title: Innovative Search
-        icon: sliders
-        content: Our innovative property search interface features dynamic sliders & instant results which update as the user selects search parameters.
+    title: Local schools & colleges
+    text: Displays a map showing your visitors all the local schools & colleges with links to Ofsted inspection data and exam performance results.
+    image:
+-
+    title: Social login & favourites
+    text: Let your visitors sign up and login with just one click using social profiles such as Google, LinkedIn or Facebook.
+This has proven to increase registration rates by up to 50%!
+(Source: Janrain.com)
+    image:
+bottom:
 -
     type: services
     title: Our Services